Lifted Polymatroid Inequalities for Mean-Risk Optimization with Indicator Variables: Computational Experiments

 The second problem type with binary indicator variables has a cardinality constraint on the maximum non-zero $y_i, \ i \in N$.

 Instances are tested with two cardinality levels ($\kappa = 0.2, 0.4$).
 Other parameters are generated as before.

 The result of computations for \eqref{eq:card} is summarized in \autoref{tb:card_3cuts}.
-Although the root gap for this type of problem is smaller compared to the fixed-charge objective problem, only 23 out of 90 instances are solved to optimality using the default setting.
-When the cuts are utilized, the average root gap is reduced by 94$\%$ and all but three instances are solved to optimality within the time limit.
-The largest end gap for the three unsolved instances is merely 0.05$\%$.
+Although the root gap for this type of problem is smaller compared to the fixed-charge objective problem, only 27 out of 180 instances are solved to optimality using the default setting.
+When the cuts are utilized, the average root gap is reduced by 70$\%$ and 126 of the 180 instances are solved to optimality within the time limit.
 Accordingly, the average solution time as well as the number of nodes explored is reduced by orders of magnitude.

 \ignore{